 4.1 Types of Membership

-Formal Memberships Include: Nonprofit, patient based organizations, societies and informal online support groups
+Formal Memberships Include: Nonprofit, patient based organizations, societies and informal online patient/family support groups

 Affiliate Memberships Include: Medical Organizations, Societies and other medical professional groups.

 Currently, there are no fees or dues required for membership.
-This may be amended in the future should the MAGIC Foundation and/or ICOSEP Board of Directors find it necessary to add a membership cost so as to meet the needs and goals of the coalition.
+This may be amended in the future to meet the needs and goals of the coalition.

 4.3 Membership Process

-- ICOSEP will initially be constituted by a voluntary collaboration of organizations who have applied for membership and agree to the coalitions’ common goals.
+- ICOSEP is constituted by a voluntary collaboration of organizations who agree to the coalitions’ common goals.

-- Application of membership for an individual instead of a formal Society must be by formal application to the Director.
+- Application of membership for an individual instead of a developed organization or formal Society must be by application to the Director.

 4.4 Benefits of Membership